PD-Ace/lanes/README.md

 Lanes

-Lanes , like the name suggests is meant to be a "lane" is in the ones vehicles travel on.
+Lanes is a virtual tunnel application designed with  scalability,adaptability and flexibility in mind.

+Like the name suggests, the tunnels are lanes,meaning uni-directional.

 Existing tunnel techniques are required to be bi-directional for traffic to flow.